These DIY Lavender Bath Bombs are so simple to make at home. And at the end of a long day, they’re wonderful, too!

 I hope you love them as much as I do!

 This recipe creates about 12 bath bombs.
+If this is your first time making bath bombs, start with half this recipe.

 - 16 ounces of organic cornstarch